 This screening happens post factum meaning that the page will load before it is blocked.
 When Kiosk Pro sees that the page is not allowed, it will display an error alert and immediately navigate to the previous page.

-In most cases, keeping this on is recommended to help keep visitor information secure.
-In some use cases, you may need to turn this off to allow your content to remain cached.
+In most cases, we recommend keeping this on to help keep visitor information secure.
+Depending on your project, you may need to turn this off to allow your content to remain cached.

 Analytics > Track Asynchronous Requests When Possible

 The Page Usage Statistics in the Remote Management Server tracks visitor sessions by listing the pages that a visitor navigated and the time spent on each page.

 When enabled, this setting instructs the app to track asynchronous changes to the current URL that occur without an explicit page load event and report them to the remote management server as separate navigation steps whenever possible.